Josh Makepeace ('05)

 After graduating, Lewis continued to follow his interests of History, Philosophy and Law, sparked by Mr McKenzie and Mr Cornish.
 Lewis is currently studying Law and Legal Practice (Honours) combined with an Arts degree at Flinders University and has been granted a position working for the Associate Professor specialising in international and property.

-During past summer university breaks, Lewis travelled to Japan and Turkey.
-He is looking towards Eastern Europe in the near future.
-Aside from travelling, Lewis plays futsal with other St John’s alumni, and enjoys reading and spearfishing.
+Lewis has travelled to Japan and Turkey, and is looking to continue his travels to Eastern Europe.
+Aside from travelling, Lewis plays futsal with other St John’s Grammar School alumni, and enjoys reading and spearfishing.
 Lewis seeks to continue studying after completing his degree and aims to complete his postgraduate studies overseas.

 Chris Raymond ('02)